kamalu-chioma/kamalu-chioma/README.md

 <h3 align="center">A passionate self-taught Data Scientist and Python Programmer</h3>
 <blockquote>
-- 🎈 I am currently learning AWS Cloud Essentials, and how scalable applications can be built in the cloud; and Machine Learning Engineering**
+- 🎈 I am currently learning AWS Cloud Essentials, and how scalable applications can be built on the cloud; and Machine Learning Engineering**

 - 🎓 Graduate of Industrial Mathematics and Computer Science [B.Sc.
 Industrial Mathematics-Computer Science]